espocrm/documentation/docs/user-guide/text-search.md

 Note: The MySQL option `ft_min_word_len` defines a minimum word length available for full-text search.
 By default it's set to `4`.
 You might want to set it to `3` to be able to search shorter words.
 If you change this paramater in MySQL, you also need to run rebuild in Espo.

 Note: MySQL has a list of [stopwords](https://dev.mysql.com/doc/refman/8.0/en/fulltext-stopwords.html) that are ignored by full-text search.
-E.g. *test*, *hello*.
+E.g. *hello*.